Vomiting and diarrhea are common symptoms that affect people of all ages, from babies and toddlers to adults.

 - symptoms that improve or worsen after eating, depending on the food

-Diarrhea and vomiting are side effects of many medications.
+Vomiting and diarrhea are side effects of many medications.
 Some are more likely to cause these symptoms than others.
 This can be because of the way the medication works or because they contain additives that irritate the stomach.

-Your age, overall health, and other medications you may be taking can also increase the risk of side effects.
+Your age, overall health, and other medications can also increase the risk of side effects.

-Medications that commonly cause diarrhea and vomiting include:
+Medications that commonly cause vomiting and diarrhea include:

 - certain antibiotics

-- nonsteroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen (Advil) and aspirin (Bufferin)
+- nonsteroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen (Advil, Motrin) and aspirin

 - chemotherapy drugs

 Taking medication with food can sometimes relieve symptoms.
-Speak to a doctor about the best way to take your medication.
+Speak with a doctor about the best way to take your medication.

 Vomiting and diarrhea that occur without a fever can be caused by: